mailpile/www.mailpile.is/blog/2015-06-01_Roadmap_Reality_Check.md

 1. Going over the settings of our Twitter and Facebook accounts
 2. Making the app less pretty (temporarily, to manage expectations)
 3. Adding in-app instructions on how best to report bugs
-4. Responding to some Github issues, fixed some buglets
+4. Responding to some Github issues, fixing some buglets
 4. Implementing working proxy support (HTTP, SOCKS and Tor)
 5. Implementing "select all matching this search"